desctable/desctable/README.md

 Introduction
 ============

+Desctable is a comprehensive descriptive and comparative tables generator for R.

-One thing every person doing data analysis find themselves doing every so often is creating tables for descriptive summaries of data (a.k.a.
+Every person doing data analysis has to create tables for descriptive summaries of data (a.k.a.
 Table.1), or comparative tables.

-A lot of packages already address this issue, for one the aptly named **tableone** package, but they either include some hard-coded behaviors, are a bit out-fashioned in their syntax (because of the incompatibility with the argument order for use with **dplyr** and the pipe (`%>%`)), or have outputs that are not easily manipulable with standard R tools.
+Many packages, such as the aptly named **tableone**, adress this issue.
+However, they often include hard-coded behaviors, have outputs not easily manipulable with standard R tools, or their syntax are out-of-style (e.g. the argument order makes them difficult to use with the pipe (`%>%`)).

-Enter **desctable**, a package built with these objectives in mind:
+Enter **desctable**, a package built with the following objectives in mind:

--   generate descriptive and comparative statistics tables
+-   generate descriptive and comparative statistics tables with nesting
 -   keep the syntax as simple as possible
 -   have good reasonable defaults
--   yet be entirely customizable, using standard R tools and functions
+-   be entirely customizable, using standard R tools and functions
--   integrate with "modern" R usage, and the **tidyverse** set of tools
 -   produce the simplest (as a data structure) output possible
 -   provide helpers for different outputs
+-   integrate with "modern" R usage, and the **tidyverse** set of tools
 -   apply functional paradigms

 Installation